How to Find and Choose a Washington Mesothelioma Lawyer

 The original $81.5 million was reinstated on July 8, 2021.
 The Washington Supreme Court voted in a 9-0 decision to reverse the Court of Appeals’ decision.

-Notable Washington Settlements and Verdicts
+Notable Washington Settlements, Verdicts or Trust Funds

 • $81.5 Million: In 2021 the state’s Supreme Court reinstated a 2017 jury verdict for the family of Jerry Coogan.
 This was the largest asbestos verdict in the state at the time.
 Coogan had worked as an excavator operating construction equipment such as backhoes and cranes and died of mesothelioma.

 • $10.2 Million: A jury awarded Henry and Geraldine Barabin $10.2 million in 2009.
 Barabin was exposed to Scapa Dryer Fabric Inc.’s asbestos dryer felts while working at Crown Zellerbach Pulp and Paper Mill in Camas.
 The verdict was reduced to less than $1 million to offset other mesothelioma settlements they’d received.
 Henry died, but his widow continued the claim.
-A jury awarded her $1.05 million in 2018 and a judge denied the defendant’s challenges.
+A jury awarded her $1.05 million in 2018, and a judge denied the defendant’s challenges to the verdict.

 Asbestos Exposure in Washington

 Washington has high rates of asbestos exposure in the state because of asbestos mining and industrial sites that heavily used the mineral.
 There are 34 naturally occurring asbestos deposits.
-Washington ranks No. 9 in the nation for asbestos-related deaths.

-Job Sites in Washington Known for Asbestos Exposure
+Sites in Washington Known for Asbestos Exposure

 • Alcoa Aluminum Plant